-This is where content plagiarism becomes a problem.
-As we’ll see, content plagiarism is something you should be concerned about whether you’re doing all your content marketing in-house or outsourcing to freelancers.
+Since most brands aren’t writing their own content, its essential to diligently check all content for plagiarism.
+And, of course, content plagiarism is something you should be concerned about whether you’re doing all your content marketing in-house or outsourcing to freelancers.

 Content plagiarism is unethical and illegal.
 It’s not a victimless crime but an offense that can seriously hurt businesses that run plagiarized content.
-Search engines like Google have complex and powerful systems to penalize this behavior.
-And in some cases, businesses can run afoul of those systems even if their intentions are good.
+Search engines like Google have complex and powerful systems to penalize this behavior, which defeats the purpose of churning out more and more content.

 What is content plagiarism?